rickellis/ArchMatic/README.md

 ---

 ### System Description
-I run XFCE desktop since it's fast and lightweight.
-I don't install a greeter, preferring to always boot into the terminal by default.
+I run XFCE desktop.
+It's fast, lightweight, and doesn't annoy me with animations.
+I don't install a greeter, preferring to always boot into the login shell by default.
 That way if there is ever a show-stopping problem with Xorg or XFCE I can fix it without having to boot from an external drive.
 To launch XFCE I enter `startx` in the terminal.
+You can also pass an argument to startx if you run multiple Desktops.

-I use SystemD boot because it's minimalist, comes built-in, and since the Linux kernel has a built-in EFI image, all we need is a way to execute it.
+I use Systemd boot because it's minimalist, comes built-in, and since the Linux kernel has a built-in EFI image, all we need is a way to execute it.

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with the rolling one.